wavey-ai/hush/README.md

 * a client that send audio segments as images to the AWS service running Whisper on GPU, receiving a text translation back

+The demo currently uses the tiny_en model, since the medium model takes a few minutes to load into memory and I don't know how often spot instances will be cycled - TODO.

+(Inference is just as quick with the medium model, once it is loaded, and the results are far better.)

 #### deployment

 The included `ami.sh` creates an image with GPU support for running NVIDIA T4